Wendy Davies

-Wendy Elizabeth Davies (born 1942) is an emerita professor of history at University College London, England.
+Wendy Elizabeth Davies (born 1942) is a British historian who is an emerita professor of history at University College London, England.
 Her research focuses on rural societies in early medieval Europe, focusing on the regions of Wales, Brittany and Iberia.

 Career

 Davies studied for her BA degree (1964) and PhD degree (1970) in history at UCL.
 Following positions in Munich and Birmingham University (1970–76), she returned to UCL as a lecturer in medieval history in 1977.
 In 1979, Davies established the "Bucknell group", also known as the "Woolstone group", a coterie of early medieval historians who would convene regularly to share ideas, comprising Ian Wood, Leslie Brubaker, Ann Christys, Roger Collins, Marios Costambeys, Paul Fouracre, David Ganz, Rosemary Morris, Jinty Nelson, Tim Reuter, Richard Sharpe, Jo Story, Chris Wickham, Jenny Wormald, and Patrick Wormald.
 The group remained active as of 2022.

 She became a professor in 1985 and thereafter became head of the department of history, then dean of the Faculty of Arts, dean of the Faculty of Social & Historical Sciences and, from 1995, UCL Pro-Provost (European Affairs).
 She was made a fellow of UCL in 1997.
 She is also a founding fellow of the Learned Society of Wales.